leamarxen/ENV-540-Floodnet/README.md

 # Instructions to run floodnet.ipynb

-To run the code, you need all images, to be loaded from https://drive.google.com/drive/folders/1jOyH0aNXcN5F2uLGyGyAoWUbT8EWYZFd?usp=sharing.
+To run the code, you need all images.
+For this, download the folder data from https://drive.google.com/drive/folders/1jOyH0aNXcN5F2uLGyGyAoWUbT8EWYZFd?usp=sharing.
 Then,

 # create a local virtual environment in the venv folder
 >>>> python -m venv venv